noaa-nwfsc/Streamflow-Means-NWM/README.md

 ## Package documentation

 This repo contains the files and instructions for creating the Google Cloud Data here [CB/wr18](https://console.cloud.google.com/storage/browser/nmfs_odp_nwfsc/CB/nwm_daily_means/wr18?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&invt=AbtSUA&project=noaa-gcs-public-data) for mean daily streamflow 1979-2023 for all of California.
 See the `notebooks` directory for how the files were created.
+To see a simplified version of the steps, run `notebooks/tutorial.ipynb`.

 ### Author